 2 TBSP digestive biscuits (or shortbread / sugar cookies), broken into small pieces*

-2 TBSP almonds, roughly chopped (or substitute with more biscuit/cookie pieces)
+2 TBSP almonds, roughly chopped (or substitute with more biscuit/cookie pieces or other nuts)

 Freeze-dried strawberries or raspberries, for sprinkling

 Add a small amount of water to a saucepan and place a heat-proof bowl on top.
-Add the chocolate to the bowl and gently heat on the hob, stirring occasionally until the chocolate has fully melted.
+Add the chocolate to the bowl and gently heat, stirring occasionally until the chocolate has fully melted.

-In a small bowl, stir together the biscuit (cookie) pieces, almonds and 2 TBSP melted chocolate, until fully incorporated.
+In a small bowl, stir together the biscuit (cookie) pieces, almonds (if using) and 2 TBSP melted chocolate, until fully incorporated.

 When set, the chocolates should easily peel out of their moulds.